nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Instructions for manual testing**

 Given below are instructions to test the app manually.
+It is preferred to follow the order of the test cases as they are written as some test cases may depend on the state of the app after the previous test case.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on;
 testers are expected to do more *exploratory* testing.